Kaavya2154/Music-genre-clustering/README.md

 # Music-genre-clustering

-## 📌 Project Overview
+Overview

-This project uses **unsupervised learning** to cluster a collection of songs based on their extracted audio features.
+Using **unsupervised learning** to cluster a collection of songs based on their extracted audio features.
 The goal is to analyze and group similar music pieces without predefined labels using **machine learning**.

 ## Technologies Used
 - **Python** (Programming Language)